srsran/srsRAN_4G_docs/srsran_user_manuals/source/general/source/2_release_roadmap.rst

 21.10
 ******
 21.10 will see the release of our 5G NSA gNodeB for the srsENB application which builds on our existing 4G eNB application.
-We will also be releasing CoreScope, a special-purpose test and performance analysis tool for 5G core networks.
+We will also release CoreScope, a special-purpose test and performance analysis tool for 5G core networks built upon the srsRAN suite.

 21.10 will include:

 	* 5G eNodeB/ gNodeB
-	* CoreScope Application
   	* Overall stability and performance updates

 22.04